N0bh/CubiKits.Documentation/docs/Software_Guide.md

 title: Software Guide
 ---

-This section covers the software used in the IoT School PH Kit, including how to install and configure it for your development needs.
+This section covers the software used in the CubiKit One, including how to install and configure it for your development needs.

 # Installation of Arduino IDE